wizardwerdna/FRPBowlingKata/README.md

 | displayer$ | transforms a stream of rolls into a string (as a singleton stream), in which gutter balls are shown as "-", spares are shown as "/" and strikes are shown as " X" (or just "X" for the tenth frame). |
 | enabled | a function that returns a value representing the maximum button to be enabled |

+## What is a Code Kata?

+A Kata is a stylized solution to a small-ish and well-defined problem, meant to illustrate key development techniques.
+I will perform each kata for you in a screencast and in written materials summarizing the development.
+Then it is your turn.
+Based on what you read and saw, perform the kata yourself until you have assimilated the techniques for its solution.

+Correct performance has nothing to do with mimicking what I show you, but by finding your own chops and improving on the craft.
+We repeat katas to better comprehend the practices and to build mental "muscle memory" so that skills flow quickly from your mind, as though you were touch typing the ideas themselves.
+They should take your breath away, as can a Mozart aria.

+My name is Andrew Greenberg, and I would be grateful for your comments and suggestions as you work through these forms.
+You can find me by e-mail at wizardwerdna@gmail.com, or at @wizardwerdna on twitter.
+Now, let's get this kata started.

 ## Running the application

 To install and run the application, clone the repository, go to the directory and install dependencies and start the webpack-dev-server.